 ExperTeach Networking Logo

-The Internet of Things (IoT) uses the protocols of the IP world to make new applications available and network a multitude of end devices.
-The classic network technologies and protocols constitute a basis for this task, at best.
-For the large-scale networking in IoT, new solutions are required.
-This training imparts both the technological basics for the networking of end devices with IPv4 and IPv6, as well as the special requirements of the IoT.
-Practice-related exercises in a test network permit a better insight into typical protocols and their implementation.
+The Internet of Things (IoT) uses the protocols of the IP world to provide new applications and network a large number of end devices.
+Traditional network technologies and protocols are at best a starting point for this.
+New solutions are required for large-scale networking in the IoT.
+This training course teaches both the technical basics of networking end devices with IPv4 and IPv6 and the special requirements of the IoT.
+Practical exercises on a test network provide a better insight into the typical protocols and their implementation.

 Course Contents